silphid/yey/README.md

 # Ideas/questions

-- yey!
-- Do we really need to names containers with tag?

-- yey start flags: --rm && --reset

 - yey user support??? can we run our containers as not root via context config or otherwise?
 SPIKE

-- Currently we have image support in contextFile, how about Dockerfile support?
-BOOM

-- yey rm [contextName/prompt] -> removes containers with prefix yey-pathHash-contextName-\*

 - rm --all remove all contexts

-- yey tidy -> removes containers from all context names that are not references: yey-pathHash-contextNames-notusedContextHash
+- support in context file for mapping ports
+- support in context file for passing arbitrary docker flags